 The 1920*1080 resolution has about 50% more pixels in each dimension than the 1280*800 resolution.
 So, the content of each pixel on the old screen should now be displayed on 1.5 pixels on the new screen.

 The problem?
-There is no half pixel.
+There is no such thing as 0.5 pixel.
 A pixel simply cannot split itself into halves and display two things.
 And, as you might have recognized, any non-integer scaling ratio will have this problem.
 The result of non-integer scaling is blurry text in certain applications, and it is a well-known problem.
 Microsoft alone has at least 8 documents regarding this issue (see for example #1 #2 #3).

-What does 1080p resolution have to do with all of this?
+The 1920*1080 resolution is particularly problematic in this regard.
 We have seen that 1080p resolution will result in 150% scaling on 13-inch laptops, but it does not stop there.
 With Windows 10, 1080p screens between 12- and 14-inch will all default to 150% scaling, and 1080p 15.6-inch screens will default to 125% scaling.
-While you could adjust the scaling ratio, doing so would either result in text being too small and illegible, or text being too large and only a limited range of content being visible on the screen.
+All are non-integers.
+While you could manually enforce an integer scaling ratio, doing so would either result in text being too small and illegible, or text being too large and only a limited range of content being visible on the screen.